Jacob-Barhak/COVID19Models/COVID19_Infectiousness_Multi/README.md

 related or neighboring rights to COVID-19 Infectiousness Models from Multiple Sources This work is published from: United States.

-Permission to release was given by Robin Thompson on 10-Feb-2021, Alan S. Perelson on 22-Feb-2021, Sen Pei on 22-Feb-2021.
+Permission to release was given by Robin Thompson on 10-Feb-2021, Alan S. Perelson on 22-Feb-2021, Sen Pei on 22-Feb-2021, Lucas Bottcher on  16-Mar-2021.